radareorg/radare2-book/src/plugins/r2pm.md

-# Creating an r2pm package of the plugin
+# Packaging your plugins

-As you remember radare2 has its own [packaging manager](../tools/r2pm/intro.md) and we can easily add newly written plugin for everyone to access.
+As explained in more detail in the [package manager](../tools/r2pm/intro.md) chapter, it is recommended to use our tooling to make your plugin available for everyone.

-All packages are located in [radare2-pm](https://github.com/radareorg/radare2-pm) repository, and have very simple text format.
+All the current packages are located in the [radare2-pm](https://github.com/radareorg/radare2-pm) repository, check some of the already existing ones for inspiration as you will see how easy it's format is:

 ```
 R2PM_BEGIN